Kesraath/BellabeatFitnessProject/README.md

 ### Project Overview

 This data analysis project aims to provide fitness data insights for a fashionable health company that sells trackers designed and engineered for women, Bellabeat.
-By analysing various aspects of the daily use case of users, to find trends and make data-driven recommendations for new products or areas for targeted marketing.
+By analysing various aspects of the daily use case of fitness trackers by users, to find trends and make data-driven recommendations for new products or areas for targeted marketing.

 ### Data Source
 [Kaggle Source Data](https://www.kaggle.com/datasets/arashnic/fitbit)
+The data sourced is personal tracker data, including minute level heart rate, physical activity and sleep monitoring from thirty consented Fitbit Users.
+The data were submitted by respondents through a distributed survey via Amazon Mechanical Turk.
+The data is organised always by ID in Column A and timestamp in Column B with corresponding data in the following columns.

+As this is user-submitted data from data that is collected via a smartwatch, it is difficult to fabricate the minute-level data that the trackers record.
+However, the method of collecting data has a monetary gain for those who opt to share their data, as such this is something to be considered when looking at the data.
+Further, the data is from a competing fitness tracking device, so data directly reflect the users currently using Bellabeat products.

+The Data was sourced between 12 March 2016 and 12 May 2016

+Data that will be used for the analysis:

 Fitness Tracking Data used for this project includes:
+- The Name of each file was altered when entered into Bigquery Dataset for clarity.

-"dailyActivity_merged.csv" This file contains detailed information regarding the amount of activity each user did in a day.
+"dailyActivity_merged.csv" contains detailed information regarding the amount of activity each user did in a day.
 This can be from nothing, sedentary, to high activity.

-"sleepDay_merged.csv" This file contains the sleep log for each user, including the number of times the device registered sleep, total minutes asleep, and total time in bed.
+"sleepDay_merged.csv" contains the sleep log for each user, including the number of times the device registered sleep, total minutes asleep, and total time in bed.

-"weightLogInfo_merged.csv" This file contains the weight log for the participants, including their weight in both kilograms and pounds, BMI, and whether the reporting was manual.
+"weightLogInfo_merged.csv" contains the weight log for the participants, including their weight in both kilograms and pounds, BMI, and whether the reporting was manual.

+"dailyCalories_merged.csv" contains the day data was logged and the calories burned by a user (data also found in "dailyActicity_merged.csv")

+"dailySteps_merged.csv" contains the daily amount of steps and the day the activity was logged by a user (data also found in "dailyActicity_merged.csv")

 ### Tools

 - Google Sheets - Used to link to bigquery
 - [Google Bigquery](https://cloud.google.com/bigquery) - Data Cleaning & Analysis
 - [Tableau](https://public.tableau.com/app/discover) - Visualisations

+I chose these tools as they were easy to integrate with one another.
+Loading the CSV files to Google Sheets via upload and then loading them into BigQuery using the connected sheets tool.
+In a scenario where changes or additional data were to be added to the spreadsheet, the BigQuery-connected file can be updated and be working on the latest updated spreadsheet.
+After which, generating/ saving the query output as a table in the BigQuery Dataset or new dataset for queried outputs, Tableau Desktop can be used to link directly to the output file from BigQeury using the connect to server method and logging into the Google account.
+This means that any changes anywhere in the pipeline can be seen quickly further down the chain.

 ### Data Cleaning & Preparation